Privacy notice - children and young adults

 • Says that unless very specific and limited circumstances apply, we need to ask you (seeking your consent) to use special category personal data (see Section 2 about this)

-• Includes IP (computer) addresses, internet cookies and DNA as personal data
+• Includes IP (computer) addresses, internet cookies, and DNA as personal data.

+The Information Commissioner's Office is responsible for making sure organisations in the UK use personal data properly.
 The Trust is registered with the Information Commissioner's Office and the Trust's registration number is Z8086442.

 Legal basis for processing